 Do not click on any embedded links in an email.
 Rather, right-click and ‘copy URL’ in to your browser.
 Paste this in to your browser and look at the source before proceeding, making sure this is not some spam site set-up to capture your credentials.

-Don’t reset your passwords direct from an email link unless you have actioned the reset.
+Don’t reset your passwords direct from an email link, but less you have actioned the reset.
 Rather, go to the source site. i.e. Microsoft and login manually and change as prompted, this avoids the risk of phishing emails designed to capture your passwords and other personal data.
-Similarly, you should never log into an online account directly from a link contained within an email.
-Instead, head straight to the website you’re wishing to access and login directly.

 If you suspect anything as suspicious, call your IT department or outsourced IT providers immediately.
-Don’t rely on sending an email, especially if you are concerned about an email!
-Emails are frequently filtered and junk or spam emails removed.
-It’s always best to speak to a human, explain the concerns and always ask for help.
+Don’t rely of sending an email, especially if you are concerned about an email!
+Emails are frequently filtered & junk / spam emails removed, so best be safe and speak to a human, explain the concerns and always ask for help.

-Most people understand data backup.
-However few people ever restore a file unless they have a problem.
+Most people understand data backup, few people ever restore a file unless they have a problem.
 When was the last time you restored a file and checked that you could use it?
 How far back in time can you go?

 Better still, when was the last time your company did a full restore of all your data?
 It is good to know what you would have to do and to realise how long it could take.
 If a ransomware attack hit your data, how would you respond?

 Software and hardware, like premiership football teams, formula one racing cars and well-loved brands like Woolworths, can get tired.
-Software companies make their money by inventing better software.
-In fairness, technology available today probably wasn’t even thought of five years ago.
+Software companies make their money by inventing better software and, in fairness, technology available today probably wasn’t even thought of five years ago.
 Businesses would do well to know what software they use, when it is due to expire and what risks they carry.
-Plan to replace software and hardware rather than ignore the issue.
-Once software expires it no longer receives security patches and updates.
-Support for Windows 7 has now ended.
-If you don’t have a plan to update you should contact our team now.
+Plan to replace software and hardware rather than ignore the issue because once software expires it no longer receives security patches and updates.
+Microsoft is still saying that Windows 7 will expire in January 2020.
+What’s your plan?

 All software needs patches and updates.
 Anti-virus software needs updating when new threats and antidotes are discovered.
 Meanwhile software suppliers frequently update their software to fix bugs and oddities and to fix any security issues that have been discovered.
 “Patch Tuesday” is the name given to the day each month that Microsoft release security and other patches for their software.
-Ideally patches and updates should be applied automatically.
-However, it’s amazing how many organisations don’t do this.
+Ideally patches and updates should be applied automatically but it is amazing how many organisations don’t do this.
 The updates are available free of charge but simply haven’t been applied.
 A popular cause is PCs are switched off every night and the automatic update hasn’t been configured.

 Employees are often the weakest link in your Cyber security and data protection.
 Many companies who use Office 365 for email have neglected to change the settings to prevent staff setting up work email on their personal devices.
 Is it ok when work email is on the home iPad or Tablet and the family can read it?
 Would the employee notify you if the device was stolen and other people could read their work email?

-Hackers are finding firewalls difficult to circumvent so are resorting to links within emails.
-Once activated, a Trojan is inserted which may simply encrypt all of your files and ask for a ransom.
+Hackers are finding firewalls difficult to circumvent so are resorting to links within emails that, once activated, insert a Trojan or maybe simply encrypt all of your files and ask for a ransom.
 If you received an email from a parcel company saying that they “couldn’t deliver and click this link to arrange collection” what would you do?
 Director scam-emails targeting SMEs are also on the rise and appear to work.
 Not that long ago a property sector company was duped out of £102,000 by a supposed supplier email advising them of a change of bank details.
 The money was sent to the new account but a week later the genuine supplier called to ask for their money.
-Only then did the fraud finally come to light.
+Only then did the fraud finally came to light.

 Train your staff and make sure you have the necessary policies and procedures in place.

 Would you know what to do if you had a Cyber incident?
-Are you aware of your obligation to report to the Information Commissioner’s Office (ICO) with 72 hours?
-Would you know what information they expect?
+Are you aware of your obligation to report to the Information Commissioner’s Office (ICO) with 72 hours and would you know what information they expect?
 Our experience is that few companies have a plan in place and many small and medium businesses would not know what to do if their key IT individual was unobtainable due to holiday or illness.

 A confident director would know the answer to this question: if our IT was compromised or ceased to function, how quickly could we get our key systems working again?
 The two secondary questions are “what would the impact be on our business” and “what would we need to tell the ICO?”